jhennies/CebraEM/cebra-em/README.md

  - ```link_gt.py```: Link a ground truth cube to a segmentation dataset
  - ```log_gt.py```: Shows the ground truth cubes that are present in the current project

-To annotate ground truth cubes with CebraANN use (Also see CebraANN readme):
+To annotate ground truth cubes with CebraANN use (Also see the [CebraANN readme](../cebra-ann/README.md)):

  - ```napari -w cebra-ann```